This might come a bit late for you but hope you get this before! ^^

 You can always dress how you like when you get the job ;)

 PS.
-H&M always has tanks me thinks.posted over 3 years ago
+H&M always has tanks me thinks.posted about 6 years ago

 My dad always advised me to dress the same way the employees are dressed.
 That way the interviewer can practically picture you working there.